 - Social Enterprise of the Year: small, local for-profit businesses or independent non-profits with a social mission operational for more than a 12 – 18 months

-Three finalists will be recognized in each category, with a panel of judges featuring past award winners and members of the business community selecting the winners based on an application that evaluates the business’ mission and social impact.
-Finalists for the 2019 awards will be announced tonight at SocialVenture’s Positioned to Prosper with additional details published soon on The Metropreneur.
+Three finalists are recognized in each category, with a panel of judges featuring past award winners and members of the business community selecting the winners based on an application that evaluates the business’ mission and social impact.
+This year’s finalists include:

 A cash coffee bar will be available from The Roosevelt Coffeehouse, a social enterprise that donates a portion of its profits to support efforts that provide clean water, fight hunger and combat human trafficking.
 Food will be provided by clients of ECDI’s social enterprise Food Fort.
 The Food Fort gives business owners the freedom to develop their own unique culinary masterpieces, network with other entrepreneurs, and establish their markets at their own pace with an exhaustive set of resources and services.
 Since launching in 2011, the Food Fort has created more than 350 jobs.